anxiety–Tung-Lam–pixabay_1048

 IMPORTANT

-This article discusses approaches for dealing with mild anxiety in the workplace.
-For PTSD, for more intense anxiety, or if you’re experiencing serious or persistent unhappiness, please consult an appropriately qualified medical practitioner.
+This article discusses approaches to managing mild workplace anxiety.
+For PTSD, for more intense or persistent anxiety, or if you’re experiencing serious or ongoing unhappiness, please consult an appropriately qualified medical or mental health practitioner.

 Coping with anxiety